argoproj/argo-cd/docs/user-guide/commands/argocd_account_update-password.md

 ### Options

 ```
       --account string                 an account name that should be updated.
 Defaults to current user account
       --current-password string        password of the currently logged on user
   -h, --help                           help for update-password
       --new-password string            new password you want to update to
+      --redis-ha-haproxy-name string   Redis HA HAProxy name (default "argocd-redis-ha-haproxy")
+      --redis-name string              Redis name (default "argocd-redis")
+      --repo-server-name string        Repo server name (default "argocd-repo-server")
+      --server-name string             Server name (default "argocd-server")
 ```

 ### Options inherited from parent commands